‘Exploring Landscape Archaeology’ course

 Everyone is welcome… no previous knowledge or experience is required…

-As well as offering the best in archaeological training and support, the ‘Exploring Landscape Archaeology’ course 2021 is tailored towards enabling attendees to fulfil requirements in the Archaeological Skills Passport.
+As well as offering the best in archaeological training and support, the ‘Exploring Landscape Archaeology’ course is tailored towards enabling attendees to fulfil requirements in the Archaeological Skills Passport.

 Indoor training will take place at the Tin Tabernacle, King John’s Palace.
 Kings Clipstone.
 The outdoor elements will take place around the landscape of Sherwood Forest including the Sherwood Forest National Nature Reserve.

-The course introduces many of the methods available for examining, recording and viewing the landscape, and for reconstructing historic landscapes, including:
+It also presents many of the methods available for examining, recording and viewing the landscape, and for reconstructing historic landscapes, including:

 The physical landscape is explored including: